Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Field display type

-Specifies the kind of dependency to a certain application.
+Specifies where a specific field is shown and/or used.

 Can be one of the following options: